English 370, Winter 2016

 What we would not expect is that the cat-burglar in question had retractile claws or fur.
 Indeed, we'd be pretty surprised if the burglar showed up with either of those features.
 (Note, again, that the two features of stealthily and by night are both tertiary features; neither is necessary to being a cat, but both are associated with cats and certainly work well here to explain the grounds that support the implicit comparison of a burglar to a cat.)

-Concepts to know from all of this: metaphor, simile, tenor, vehicle, grounds (in that-clause), semantic features (primary, secondary, tertiary), condensation/compression.
+Concepts to know from all of this: metaphor, simile, tenor, vehicle, grounds (which can be made explicit in "that-clauses"), semantic features (primary, secondary, tertiary), condensation/compression.

 part 2: Conceptual Metaphor